mattbeicke/swen-project/docs/DesignDoc.md

 Account Controller - Provides API functionality for login, logout, api key verification, etc<br>
 Cupboard Controller - Provides API functionality to access Need and CompletedNeed objects<br>
-Manager Controller - Provides API functionality to for all Manager related tasks<br>
 User Controller - Provides API functionality to for all Helper and mass user related tasks

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This